Andrettin/Wyrmsun/readme.txt

 - Units now make a sound when stepping.
 - Added Crow (graphics by b_o).
 - Added Teuton Krieger (unit graphics by b_o).
+- Fixed issue which caused unit sight to not be perfectly symmetric vertically.

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the Dwarves, Goblins and Teutons (graphics by Leo).